 Urban Public Health

-As the world becomes increasingly urbanised and more people live in cities and peri-urban areas, addressing health needs and health inequities in urban populations is vital.
-Urban Public Health is a multidisciplinary field aiming to create healthier, more sustainable, and equitable urban environments.
-The Urban Public Health Unit conducts inter- and transdisciplinary research to contribute directly to promoting sustainable development in urban contexts, both in Switzerland and internationally.
+As the world becomes increasingly urbanised, addressing health needs and health inequities in urban and peri-urban populations is vital.
+Urban Public Health (UPH) is a multidisciplinary field aiming to create healthier, more sustainable and equitable urban environments.
+The primary focus of the UPH Unit is to conduct inter- and transdisciplinary research aimed at promoting sustainable development in urban contexts, both in Switzerland and internationally.
+The unit also conducts research in rural areas, as those are deeply connected to cities by providing essential resources such as agricultural produce and natural resources.

 Solution- and impact-oriented research